xpmatteo/auto-cca/README.md

 # rules TODO

+- it no longer switches side?!?

-- if auxilia moves, it does not fight
+- if auxilia moves 2, it does not fight
+- range of bows is 3
 - advance after combat
+- battle again after advance
-- range of bows is 3
+- ranged combat line of sight restriction
 - order light units: can move through friendly units
 - flags > 1 should retreat > 1
 - support should let you ignore only 1 flags not all
 - movement of 3 or 4 hexes
 - evasion
-- cards
+- more cards
 - leaders
 - terrain
+- heavy chariot battles back with 3 dice not 4
+- heavy chariot ignores one sword result

 # AI things to try